GitCraigRash/GitCraigRash/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on BLOOMTECH SPRINT 16: Technical Exam Preparation and LinkedIn
+- 🔭 I’m currently working on BLOOMTECH SPRINT 17-20: Applied Computer Science

 - 🌱 I’m currently learning what career options are availible.